|

 Many have been baptized.
 Many have made a commitment to change their

-ways and live closer to God." ("Secrets inside the revival," 11/16/97)
+ways and live closer to God." ("Secrets inside the revival," 11/16/97) In writing

 this criticism, I strived to hear both sides of the issues, communicating